 After they are harvested, both green olives and black olives are soaked in lye, which is a kind of alkaline solution.
 With black olives, iron or lye treatment result in natural phenolic compounds in the olives oxidizing to a deep black color.
 After they are done soaking in the lye solution, CO2 is typically added before canning to neutralize the solution.

 Also, green olives are often soaked in a salt solution before packaging.
-Once they are canned in sealed, they are often cooked with steam before sent to the market.
+Once they are canned in sealed, they are often cooked with steam before being sent to the market.

 Both green and black olives have wide culinary uses